 Build Your Own Personalised Binoculars with this fun kit, made from cardboard.
 Perfect for bird-watching, nature walks and observing wildlife, they have incredible 6x magnification, a central focus slider and eyepiece for finer adjustments, for clean sharp images.
 And with a bold green colour and zingy pops of lime, they look super cool too.
 Don’t let children observe wildlife with magnifying glasses, as the sun’s rays can burn innocent creatures like insects.

 Nature writer Richard Louv says one of the saddest moments of his research was when he asked a boy where his favourite place was.
 His reply?
 ‘Inside – because that’s where all the sockets are’.
 He notes that when he was a child, ‘nature was my Ritalin’, and talks with doctors say that the emergency room diagnosis has changed – not so much broken bones from falling from trees – but repetitive strain injury and depression, from too much time on computers.

+Growing up, did you and your family play board games like Ludo, Cluedo and Snakes & Ladders?
+These games were fun and got all the family together, even if some bad-tempered children had tantrums if they lost!
 Ellie Dix who wrote the book The Board Game Family says that having a family game night is far better to get back traditional conversation skills and improve health and social norms.
-It’s not just Monopoly anymore – you can find board games to help save the planet and endangered creatures and the new game Pandemic is where specialists work to control an infection across the world.
-Her book includes instructions to over 100 board games, and the benefits of playing them.
+You can find board games to save the planet and endangered creatures (Pandemic is where specialists work to control an infection across the world).
+Her book includes instructions on 100 board games.
 Keep small board game parts away from pets and children.